Former Buckeye Ezekiel Elliott suspended 6 games by NFL

-In a letter to Elliott advising him of the decision, Todd Jones, the NFL's Special Counsel for Conduct, said external NFL advisors who met with Elliott "were of the view that there is substantial and persuasive evidence supporting a finding that [Elliott] engaged in physical violence against [a woman he had a relationship with] on multiple occasions during the week of July 16, 2016."
+In a letter to Elliott advising him of the decision, Todd Jones, the NFL's Special Counsel for Conduct, said external NFL advisors who met with Elliott "were of the view that there is substantial and persuasive evidence supporting a finding that [Elliott] engaged in physical violence against (a woman he had a relationship with) on multiple occasions during the week of July 16, 2016."

 Word of the suspension came Friday, about a week after Cowboys owner Jerry Jones publicly doubled-down on his belief that Elliott would not be suspended.
 Jones was inducted Saturday into the Pro Football Hall of Fame and had said he expected a decision imminently.
 Jones has indicated the NFL was looking into a pattern of behavior by Elliott off the field, in addition to a woman's claims of domestic violence last year that spurred the investigation.